thegalluzz/webflow-template-remake/README.md

 ## Introduction

-Used webflow a few times in the past.
-I thought reimplementing the classic webflow business template and adding some features would be a fun excercise to play around with Nex.js
+I used webflow a few times in the past.
+I thought reimplementing the classic webflow business template and adding some features would be a fun exercise to play around with Nex.js

 ------------